Approvals in Slack

 What about email / WhatsApp / Teams?

-All route to the same underlying approval API.
+All two-way channels route to the same underlying approval API.